code4romania/code4.ro/content/blog/2019/how-it-works/index.en.md

 **How does it work then?**

-The entire Code for Romania activity is structured in two major phases: the Civic Lab and the Tech for Social Good programs.
+The entire Code for Romania activity is structured in two major phases: the Civic Labs and the Tech for Social Good programs.
 Here is how they work together:

 {{< figure src="programs.PNG" >}}

-*Phase one: The Civic Lab:*
+*Phase one: The Civic Labs:*

-The Civic Lab is the civic tech solutions generator.
+The Civic Labs is the civic tech solutions generator.
 It is the place where issues are analyzed and civic apps are shaped to solve them.
 Not overnight, but through a very time and effort consuming process detailed below:

 <div class="media">
   <div class="media-left">